 “Hipster” buyers are also likely to fall for Les Grands Boulevards and Bonne Nouvelle, Paris, an area stretching from Opéra in the west to Porte Saint-Denis in the east.
 It’s a neighbourhood of trendy bars and chic restaurants very close to the Gare du Nord, which makes it appealing to UK buyers, among the others.

 Another district on the up in France is La Garde-Freinet, Côte d’Azur.
 Nestled in the hills overlooking Saint Tropez, this village is surrounded by forests of oak and cork trees.
 This charming Provençal area is very close to Nice but definitely less expensive than many popular coastal locations.

-Although Justicia in Madrid is an established prime residential district, it’s undergoing a transformation to meet the demands of a new wave of buyers seeking innovative design and luxury homes.
+Although Justicia in Madrid is an established prime residential district, it’s transforming to meet the demands of a new wave of buyers seeking innovative design and luxury homes.
 The evolution is partially due to the Centro Canalejas Madrid Project, which will turn seven historic buildings into a single space housing Spain’s first Four Seasons Hotel, big-name boutiques and gourmet restaurants.